codecurious-bln/CC-website/CODE_OF_CONDUCT.md

 ## 10. Contact info

 Email us at contact@codecurious.org, tweet us (@codecurius-bln).
-If you'd rather speak directly to certain organisers, you can contact us in person or contact Ferdous [under itrytocode@gmail.com or on twitter @ferbsx] or Yonatan [under yonatan@shuhugah.com or @shushugah on Twitter] or Kaja [under kaja@codecurious.org or @AlizeNero].
+If you'd rather speak directly to certain organisers, you can contact Ferdous in English or German [under ferdous@codecurious.org or on twitter @ferbsx] or Yonatan in English [under yonatan@shuhugah.com or @shushugah on Twitter] or Kaja in German or English [under kaja@codecurious.org or @AlizeNero].

 ## 11. License and attribution

-The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+Berlin Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+It is based on the pdx.rb Code of Conduct.

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).